Full Reference Config#

 driver:

-# Set to false to use existing in-tree/pre-installed driver
+# Set to false to skip driver installation to use inbox or pre-installed driver on worker nodes

-# Set to true to install out-of-tree amdgpu kernel module
+# Set to True to enable operator to install out-of-tree amdgpu kernel module

 enable: false

-# Set blacklist to true to blacklist the inbox / pre-installed amdgpu kernel module
+# Set to true to blacklist the amdgpu kernel module which is required for installing out-of-tree driver

 blacklist: false

-# Specify the out-of-tree amdgpu driver version you want to install that coincides with a ROCm version number
+version: "6.4" # Specify the driver version you would like to be installed that coincides with a ROCm version number

-# Specify your repository URL to host driver image for out-of-tree amdgpu kernel module
+# Specify your repository to host driver image

 image: docker.io/username/repo